quky/ha-electric-panel-card/README.md

 HACS installs the JavaScript file from this repository's `dist/` directory.
 It serves the installed file through a `/hacsfiles/` URL and normally manages the dashboard resource automatically.

-The repository is prepared for an initial `v1.0.0` release.
+The initial v1.0.0 release is available and can be installed through HACS as a custom Dashboard repository.
 After that release is published, HACS installations should use GitHub Releases for versioned downloads.

 ### Manual installation